grey-market-labs/openvpn-server/README.md

         cat /var/log/syslog | grep ovpn
         tail -f /var/log/syslog | grep ovpn

-### OpenVPN Client Certs
+### OpenVPN Client Certificates

 To connect an OpenVPN client to the OpenVPN server you will need a way to authenticate.
 One way is to create a client certificate that the client can then use to connect.
 The following steps detail this process.
-It assumed you are still logged into the server and running as root.
+It is assumed you are still logged into the server and running as root.

 1. Go to the easy-rsa directory.